content-left-bg.png

 There is a strong commitment and specific regard to supporting the inclusion of Aboriginal culture and Torres Strait Islander culture in early learning.

-This commitment is particularly highlighted in the latest rendition of the approved learning framework—Belonging, Being and Becoming: The Early Years Learning Framework for Australia (EYLF) V2.0 (PDF, 24.5MB).
+This commitment is particularly highlighted in the latest rendition of the approved learning framework—Belonging, Being and Becoming: The Early Years Learning Framework for Australia (EYLF) V2.0 (PDF, 24.5MB) External link.

 Reconciliation Week is coming up from 27 May to 3 June with the theme this year—'Now More Than Ever'.